GiovanniZambiasi/gameplay-framework-unity/README.md

 In this case `DogAnimations` is still a component, but it's managed by an `Entity`.

 # Abstraction
-As mentioned before: *abstraction is important* and, in most cases, *should be encouraged*.
-It enables developers to write clean, encapsulated code that is easily **changed, tasted and understood.** However, as important as it may be, abstraction can be quite complicated to apply consistently.
+Abstraction *is very important*.
+It's an integral part of writing clean code, and it's all about defining *how much `types` should know about each other*.
+The less they know, the more decoupled your codebase gets.
+Decoupling is very useful, as it enables developers to write clean, encapsulated code that is easily **changed, tested and understood.** Thus, in most cases, abstraction *should be encouraged*.
+However, as important as it may be, abstraction can be quite complicated to apply consistently.

 ## When do I use abstraction?
-Provided you've followed all the rules from the chapters above, you can use `namespaces` to define boundary lines in your `Systems`.
-This will help the team identify *where* abstraction should be applied.
-A good, simple rule you can follow when it comes to abstraction is this:
+The rules from the previous chapters were crafted to answer this question.
+This framework defines `namespaces` as *layers of abstraction*.
+The idea is that each `namespace` defines a *system boundary*.
+Whenever you need to have communication between two separate `namespaces`, abstraction should be applied.
+This boils down to a simple rule, that entire teams can easily follow:

-- **Types should only know about other types in their own `namespace`s** 🟥
+- **A `Type` can only know about another `Type` if they're in the same `namespace`** 🟥
+    - This applies hierarchically, so nested `namespaces` *can know about* `Types` in their parent `namespace`

-This doesn't mean that you shouldn't use abstraction within a particular `namespace`.
-It can, and should, be considered.
-However, the above quote should be followed *as a rule*.
+    - This doesn't mean that you shouldn't use abstraction within a particular `namespace`.
+It can, and should, be considered

+So, following all the above rules will apply abstraction into your codebase *very consistently*.
 Here's an example:

 ![Abstraction map](https://user-images.githubusercontent.com/46461122/152663172-970889fc-f20d-4f28-bf84-33a00ca6ffa9.png)

 In the image above, the dotted lines represent a map of *who knows whom*.
-Notice how all the lines coming from the inner namespace `TheAncientScrolls.Dragons` have arrows, symbolizing that they only go one way.
-In the root ``namespace``, there are 3 types: `AttributeSet`, `IInteractable`, `ICatchFire`.
+Notice how all the lines coming from the nested namespace (`TheAncientScrolls.Dragons`) have arrows, symbolizing that they only go one way.
+In the parent namespace (`TheAncientScrolls`), there are 3 types: `AttributeSet`, `IInteractable`, `ICatchFire`.
 They can all know about each other, as they're in the same `namespace`.
 However, they **can't know about** any types inside `TheAncientScrolls.Dragons`.
-On the other hand, `TheAncientScrolls.Dragons` is still a part of `TheAncientScrolls` `namespace`.
-Therefore, all types inside `TheAncientScrolls.Dragons` **can know about** any types in `TheAncientScrolls`.
+On the other hand, `TheAncientScrolls.Dragons` is still a part of `TheAncientScrolls`.
+Therefore, types inside `TheAncientScrolls.Dragons` **can know about** types in `TheAncientScrolls`.

-This guideline, in combination with the namespace and assembliy rules from the previous chapters, should make for a very organized and well abstracted codebase.

 ## So who can go in the root `namespace`?
-The root `namespace` of an assembly should be reserved mosttly to interfaces, shared data objects, extension methods and some components. **No `Entity` or `Manager`** should be in the root `namespace` of an assembly.
+The root `namespace` of an assembly should be reserved mostly to interfaces, shared data objects, extension methods and some components. **No `Entity` or `Manager`** should be in the root `namespace` of an assembly.

 ## How do I abstract?
-There are many ways of achieving abstraction, but here are some examples involving `Managee`s and a `System`:
+There are many ways of achieving abstraction, but here are some examples involving `Managers` and a `System`:
 - Using [C# events](https://docs.microsoft.com/en-us/dotnet/standard/events/):
   - A `Manager` could declare a specific `event` for when something happens.
 The `System` could subscribe to this event, and pass the callback along to another `Manager`
 ![Abstraction with CSharp Events](https://user-images.githubusercontent.com/46461122/152659476-24bb47ae-e87f-48e6-ba9b-e5bf1312619b.png)